Ben8120/Dev-Interview-Questions/iOS.md

 7. What is code coverage?
 Code Coverage calculates how much your production code ran while your automated test suite was being run.
 It is usually stated as a percentage of lines that were actually executed out of all the lines that could be performed.
 It provides a general indication of "how well tested" your code is and, thus, "how certain we may be that it will operate."

+8. What are different aplication states in iOS? iOS has five application states:
+**Not Running**
+The system shut down the app, whether it had already started or not.

+**Inactie**
+Despite being active in the foreground, the app is not currently getting events.
+A typical app only spends a short time in this stage before moving on to another.

+**Active**
+The application is getting events while it is active in the foreground.
+The default setting for foreground apps is this.

+**Background**
+The application runs code in the background.
+Most apps briefly experience this status before being suspended.
+However, a program requiring more execution time can stay in this condition for a while.

+**Suspended**
+No code is being executed even if the progra is running in the background.
+Before the system converts them to this mode automatically, apps are not informed.
+A paused program still has memory, but it is not actively running any code.